fourdesire/sketch2unity-release/README.md

 2. Double click **sketch2unity-xcode.sketchplugin** to install the plugin. (or Move the package **sketch2unity-xcode.sketchplugin** to the folder `~/Library/Application Support/com.bohemiancoding.sketch3/Plugins/` to install.)

-3. Open Sketch and you'll see that **sketch2unity-xcode.sketchplugin** has been installed and that **Sketch2Unity custom panel** lies in inspector.
+3. Open Sketch and you'll see that **sketch2unity-xcode.sketchplugin** has been installed and that **Sketch2Unity custom panel** lies in Inspector.
    <img src="docs/u3-viewPlugins.png">

    Set layout values of groups and symbols for Unity in the custom panel.